67P/Churyumov–Gerasimenko: Landing

 Descent of a small lander occurred on 12 November 2014.
 Philae is a 220 lb robotic probe that set down on the surface with landing gear.
 The landing site has been christened Agilkia in honor of Agilkia Island, where the temples of Philae Island were relocated after the construction of the Aswan Dam flooded the island.
-The acceleration due to gravity on the surface of Churyumov–Gerasimenko has been estimated for simulation purposes at 10−3 m/s^{2}, or about 1/10000 of that on Earth.
+The acceleration due to gravity on the surface of Churyumov–Gerasimenko has been estimated for simulation purposes at 10−3 m/s^{2}, or about 1/10,000 of that on Earth.

-Because of its low relative mass, landing on the comet involved certain technical considerations to keep Philae anchored.
-The probe contains an array of mechanisms designed to manage Churyumov–Gerasimenko's low gravity, including a cold gas thruster, harpoons, landing-leg-mounted ice screws, and a flywheel to keep it oriented during its descent.
+Because of its low relative mass, landing on the comet relied on tools to anchor Philae to the surface.
+The probe had an array of mechanisms designed to manage Churyumov–Gerasimenko's low gravity, including a cold gas thruster, harpoons, landing-leg-mounted ice screws, and a flywheel to keep it oriented during its descent.
 During the event, the thruster and the harpoons failed to operate, and the ice screws did not gain a grip.
 The lander bounced twice and only came to rest when it made contact with the surface for the third time, two hours after first contact.

 Contact with Philae was lost on 15 November 2014 because of dropping battery power.
 The European Space Operations Centre briefly reestablished communications on 14 June 2015 and reported a healthy spacecraft but communications were lost again soon after.
 On 2 September 2016, Philae was located in photographs taken by the Rosetta orbiter.
 It had come to rest in a crack with only its body and two legs visible.
 While the discovery solves the question of the lander's disposition, it also allows project scientists to properly contextualise the data it returned from the comet's surface.